 As part of our continued goal to make the museum more accessible, we have completed renovation of the sidewalks leading up to the museum and bison.

 We are currently writing grants for some of the next projects including:

 The Martin County Historical Society is 100% volunteer run.
 We are always busy working on one project or another.
-Currently, members of the Martin County Historical Society and the Martin County Genealogical Society are working together to digitize family scrapbooks.
+Currently, our volunteers are working to digitize family scrapbooks.
 Each Saturday a group of volunteers gets together to scan documents and enjoy each other's company.

 We have plenty of jobs for everyone!
 Whether you want to volunteer an hour a month or ten hours a week, there is a job with your name on it!
 Click the link below to find out more about volunteering.